SENATE PASSES BILL TO PREVENT SURPRISE MEDICAL BILLS

 In one case, a patient was surprised with a bill for $2,800 for half-an-hour of anesthesia provided by an out-of-network anesthesiologist during a routine colonoscopy provided by a participating provider.

-Senator Hannon said, “In order to see a health care provider of their choice, some consumers select insurance policies which permit them to get care from ‘non-participating’ providers, but this can cause problems, such as surprise billings.
-My bill addresses this by requiring doctors, hospitals and insurers to make certain disclosures, and also protects consumers by ensuring their access to in-network services with the ability to go out-of-network if there are no in-network providers.
-It will also protect the consumer from excessive charges for emergency services.”
+Some consumers select insurance policies which permit them to get care from ‘non-participating’ providers, but this can cause problems, such as surprise billings.
+This legislation addresses this by requiring doctors, hospitals and insurers to make certain disclosures, and also protects consumers by ensuring their access to in-network services with the ability to go out-of-network if there are no in-network providers.
+It will also protect the consumer from excessive charges for emergency services.

 The bill has been sent to the Assembly.